hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

 1. Locate the declaration for the **connectionString** variable, and then replace the placeholder value with the Primary Connection String for the **sensor-th-0072** IoT device.

-1. Append the assigned **connectionString** value with a **GatewayHostName** property, and then set the value of GatewayHostName to be the full DNS name for your IoT Edge gateway device.
+1. Append the assigned **connectionString** value with a **GatewayHostName** property, and then set the value of GatewayHostName to be the name for your IoT Edge gateway device.
+This name must match the name that you provided in the Hosts file earlier in this lab.

-    The full DNS name of your Edge gateway device is the Device ID, **vm-az220-training-gw0001-{your-id}**, appended with your specified region and the Azure commercial cloud domain name, for example: **.westus2.cloudapp.azure.com**.

     The completed connection string values should match the following format: